smeronek264/DMARC-Food-Pantry-Analysis/README.md

 To reproduce the results:

-1. Download the CPS and ACS data from the provided links.
+1. Download the data and place it into the `data/raw_data/` folder.
 2. Download the files into the `src/` directory.
 3. Install the required packages by running the setup script.
+4. Run and update the script `src/clean_data_code/new_data_clean.R` to create the new datasets to run the models.
-4. Run the scripts `src/FSFOODS.R` and `src/FSSTATUS_Analysis.R`.
+5. Run the scripts in `src/models` to see the models described above.
-5. All interpretations are commented within the code.
-6. Compare the results with those in the `outputs/` directory to verify the accuracy of the predictions.
+6. Run the scripts in `src/visualization_code` to see some of the characteristics of the data.

-## References

-1. U.S. Bureau of Labor Statistics, **Current Population Survey**: [https://www.bls.gov/cps/](https://www.bls.gov/cps/)
-2. IPUMS, **Current Population Survey (CPS)**: [https://cps.ipums.org/cps/](https://cps.ipums.org/cps/)
-3. U.S. Census Bureau, **American Community Survey (ACS)**: [https://www.census.gov/programs-surveys/acs/data.html](https://www.census.gov/programs-surveys/acs/data.html)

 ## Disclaimer

-This project was completed for STAT 172: Data Mining and General Linear Model at Drake University.
-We partnered with WesleyLife for this project, and all recommendations were tailored to their plans and needs.
+This project was completed for STAT 190: Case Studies in Data Analytics at Drake University.
+We partnered with DMARC for this project, and all recommendations were tailored to their plans and needs.